mohamedsayed198/MovieApp/README.md

           passwrod:  user123
     -The backend will be available at http://localhost:8080

-# Build and Run the Spring Boot Application
+# Build and Run the Angular Frontend
     -Open a cmd as an admnistrator and navigate to the `angular` directory.
     -Install npm dependencies:
        npm install